airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 *Array* *nullable*. *DataSets* field is an array of *[DataSet](#DataSet)* objects.
 That's where the data (i.e.: the observations) will be.
 In typical cases, the file will contain only one data set.
-However, in some cases, such as when retrieveing, from an SDMX 2.1 web service, what has changed in the data source since in particular point in time, the web service might return more than one data set.
+However, in some cases, such as when retrieving, from an SDMX 2.1 web service, what has changed in the data source since in particular point in time, the web service might return more than one data set.
 Example:

     "dataSets": [